humrochagf/humberto.io/content/blog/exploring-pygame-1-discovering-the-library.en.md

 ## Conclusion

 Now we finish our first chapter by presenting the library and writing our first program.
-The code of it can be checked at this repositóry: [desbravando-pygame](https://github.com/humrochagf/desbravando-pygame/tree/master/01-introducao).
+The code of it can be checked at this repositóry: [exploring-pygame](https://github.com/humrochagf/exploring-pygame/tree/master/01-introduction).

-**Note**: The original post is in Portuguese, that's why the name of the repository.

 We meet again at the nexts chapters were we will describe the base concepts of game development inside pygame.